-The area encompassed by the modern kingdom of Jordan only had borders drawn around it for the first time in the 20th century.
-Before then, it was generally seen only as a small part of a larger regional concern, principally Syria.
+The area encompassed by the modern Kingdom of Jordan only had borders drawn around it in the 20th century.
+Before then, it was generally seen only as a small part of the larger Syria region.

 During the Iron Age (1200-332 BC), Jordan clashed with the Israelites, then the Assyrians, Babylonians and Persians, finally coming under Greek control.
-Around this time, an Arabian tribe known as Nabateans settled in Jordan, naming their capital Petra.
+Around this time, an Arabian tribe known as Nabateans settled here, naming their capital Petra.
 They became fabulously wealthy, controlling the lucrative trade in frankincense and spices between Arabia and Europe.

 Islamic armies conquered the region in 636.
-Jordan flourished under the Umayyad dynasty (661-750), who ruled from Damascus, but when power shifted east to the Baghdad-based Abbasid dynasty, Jordan fell into neglect.
+Jordan flourished under the Umayyad dynasty (661-750), which ruled from Damascus, but when power shifted east to the Baghdad-based Abbasid dynasty, Jordan fell into neglect.
 The invading European Christian armies of the Crusaders briefly occupied Jordan in the 12th century, but under the Ottomans Jordan became a backwater.

 Following anti-Muslim pogroms in Russia in the 1870s, Circassian refugees settled in Jordan – then largely deserted – re-founding Amman and ushering in Jordan’s modern history.
 After the Ottoman Turks were repulsed during the Great Arab Revolt of 1916-17, Jordan won independence, first as a British-controlled emirate in 1923 under Abdullah I – a monarch from the Hashemite family of Mecca – then in 1946 as a fully-fledged independent kingdom.